 The Complete Picture of NPB Perfect Games

 A perfect game occurs when a starting pitcher completes at least nine innings without allowing a single baserunner, representing the ultimate pitching achievement.
-In NPB, 16 pitchers have accomplished this feat, beginning with Hideo Fujimoto of the Yomiuri Giants in 1950 and most recently Roki Sasaki of the Chiba Lotte Marines in 2022.
+In NPB, 16 pitchers have accomplished this feat, beginning with Hideo Fujimoto of the Yomiuri Giants in 1950 through to Roki Sasaki of the Chiba Lotte Marines in 2022.
 Compared to MLB's 24 perfect games, the per-game achievement rate is roughly equivalent, illustrating just how rare the feat is.
 A perfect game requires not only elite pitching but also flawless defense, favorable umpiring, and even cooperative weather conditions.
-Retiring 27 consecutive batters means allowing zero hits, walks, hit batters, and errors—demanding perfect coordination between pitcher and fielders.
+Retiring 27 consecutive batters means allowing zero hits, walks, hit batters, and errors - demanding perfect coordination between pitcher and fielders.

 Early Era Achievers Through the Golden Age